oganesso/biodiversity-project/README.md

 # Analysis:
 To run the analysis:
 1. Download this project as a zip file (green button near the top right corner)
-2. In your system command line paste the following: `pip install pipreqs & cd Downloads\biodiversity-project-main\biodiversity-project-main & pip install -r requirements.txt & python data-analysis.py`
+2. In your system command prompt paste the following: `pip install pipreqs & cd Downloads\biodiversity-project-main\biodiversity-project-main & pip install -r requirements.txt & python data-analysis.py`
 3. View output

 # Conclusions and takeaways: